-- (a) If law enforcement authorities are involved, check with them whether notification should be withheld or delayed to avoid compromising the investigation; and - (b) If the data breach is likely to attract publicity, the External Relations Branch must be briefed so as to co-ordinate the timing and prepare content for any media release or statement.
+- (a) If law enforcement authorities are involved, check with them whether notification should be withheld or delayed to avoid compromising the investigation (but note that where GDPR applies, notification to affected individuals must occur without undue delay); and - (b) If the data breach is likely to attract publicity, the External Relations Branch must be briefed so as to co-ordinate the timing and prepare content for any media release or statement.
 All media or public enquiries relating to the data breach must be referred to Deputy Director, Media and Corporate Relations and responses should be approved by the Chief Information Officer (or nominee) prior to release.